wouter-swierstra/SoftwareProject/02-slides.md

 Everyone has a stack of notecards and a pen.

-Write down scenarios on cards.
+Write down scenarios or *user stories* on cards.

 This forms your initial product backlog.